Oceankoh/oceankoh.github.io/_posts/2019-09-17-Timisoara-CTF-Quals-2019.md

 ------
 #### Secret Key of Swag [150]

 The link provided lead us to a completely empty site (actually just all white).
-Inpsecting element also didn't show anything in the HTML.
+Inspecting element also didn't show anything in the HTML.
 However we are provided with the source code of the site which is as follows:

 ```php
 <?php